Mark Finchem

-Mark William Finchem (born April 24, 1957) is an American far-right politician who served as a member of the Arizona House of Representatives representing District 11 from 2015 to 2023.
+Mark William Finchem (born April 24, 1957) is an American far-right politician who serves as a member of the Arizona Senate.
+He was previously a member of the Arizona House of Representatives, representing District 11 from 2015 to 2023.
 He is the Arizona coordinator for the Coalition of Western States, an organization that opposes the activities of the Bureau of Land Management and supported the occupation of the Malheur National Wildlife Refuge in 2016.

-A member of the militia group Oath Keepers, Finchem was the unsuccessful Republican Party nominee in the 2022 election for Secretary of State of Arizona.
+A member of the militia group Oath Keepers, Finchem was the Republican Party nominee in the 2022 election for Secretary of State of Arizona.
+In 2024, Finchem was elected to the Arizona Senate after defeating incumbent Ken Bennett in the Republican primary.

 Early life and education

 Finchem was originally from the Detroit, Michigan area.
 After graduating high school, he joined the Kalamazoo, Michigan department of public safety, working first as a firefighter and then as a police officer.
 While a police officer, he also worked as a rancher.
 He received an associate of applied science degree from Kalamazoo Valley Community College.
 Finchem retired from the Kalamazoo Department of Public Safety in 1999; personnel records included the note "poor rating, would not rehire".

 Finchem moved to Tucson, Arizona in 1999, and became a real estate agent.
 He later became vice president of Clean Power Technologies LLC, an Idaho-based company that claimed to generate and distribute sustainable energy "without wires, anywhere around the world".
 He allowed his real estate license to expire in 2021.

 Finchem received a Bachelor of Arts (BA) in public policy from Grand Canyon University in 2019 and later a Master of Legal Studies (MLS) from the University of Arizona (UA).
 In a 2021 paper that he issued through his nonprofit, Finchem falsely claimed to be a "legislative fellow in residence" at UA's James E. Rogers College of Law; Finchem does not hold a fellowship at the law school.